 various\%albumtitle%\%albumtitle% - %tracknr2% - %artist% - %title%

-Press releases should fit standard format, which is an entirely different article, and include full contact information for the label and promotions agency.
-If you include band contact information, people will contact the band; if the band does not reply, do not include this information and have them contact the band through the promotions agency.
+Include full contact information for the label and promotions agency.
+If you include band contact information, people will contact the band, who may be busy; let your promotional people handle this.
 Include the biography in here, generally a paragraph or two but not more.
 Also useful to include are all band public sites such as Facebook where the band might post more images or information as needed.

 Images should include at least the cover art and a band photo, but many bands include logos as well for use as headers.
 These pictures should all be large (1200px+) and in a format such as JPG with minimal compression, since JPG is a lossy format and the more you compress, the more artifacts and blur you introduce.

 Most labels spend little time on getting the EPK/DPK because they want reviewers to spend as little time on the music as possible, and because the people who write the reviews the labels will republish are those who are making a personal connection with staff at the label in hopes of future hiring or collaboration.